Pwoodlock/Airbus-A350X-A380X/README.md

 ## Overview

 This project provides complete files for building custom avionics hardware compatible for Microsoft Flight Simulator.
 The goal is to create an accessible, high-quality hardware solution for flight simulation enthusiasts and communities.

+Given the nature of the two types of Aircraft the modules are nearly identical to with each model of aircraft.
+I will be focusing on the A350X for hardware design.

 While this is a ongoing project,  I do this all in my own time as I have other commitments, so please bare with me while this builds into something more complete.
 I will be releasing module by module as and when they're finished and tested.